sriksmachi/azgentica/README.md

      ```bash
      streamlit run streamlit_app.py
      ```
-   - Or process directly with `workflow.py`:
+   - Or process directly with `workflow.py` to view the results in command line:
      ```bash
      python workflow.py --input path/to/diagram.png
      ```